 I have trouble with eggs too, so I normally use one egg per serving.
 I also try to eat my egg cups with a piece of toast or some fruit.
 If you don’t have an issue with protein, you can use two eggs per serving.

 When you’re picking the ingredients for your baked egg cups, make sure you check the portion sizes in your Monash app.
 Other than that, be creative and tag me on Instagram (@fodmapformula) with your creations.

-Don’t forget to PIN THIS RECIPE for later.
+Want to try these easy low FODMAP baked egg cups?
+Don’t forget to PIN THIS RECIPE for later!